-I was planning to try the Hats for my first attempt at pasta, but then I remembered that there is an Armenian dish I have been wanting to try.
+I was planning to try the Hats for my first attempt at a homemade pasta, but then I remembered that there is an Armenian dish I have been wanting to try.
 Since that involves pasta, I figure I'll do that instead and kill two birds with one stone.
 Once that was decided, my mind wandered to the half a bag of Kale in the fridge.
 I made Kale Chips a few weeks ago, then bought more and made another batch last week, so I'm kinda over the Kale Chips for a while.
 After last week's veggie wars experimenting with various other chips, I don't think I'll even be eating potato chips for a while.
 So, what else might I do with the Kale?
 Hmmmm...

 Stuffed shells is what came to me.
 I've made my share of lasagnas, red, white, spinach, rolls, etc., but I've never made stuffed shells or manicotti for some reason.
 I didn't feel like using chicken, ground beef, or sausage, so I chose to pair the kale with panchetta instead.
 They ended up turning out great!
 To back that up, I managed to injure myself at the supermarket on my way home.
-I was walking down an aisle and suddenly had the odd sensation that my right food went flat.
+I was walking down an aisle and suddenly had the odd sensation that my right foot went flat.
 Sounds weird, I know.
-The next instant, I felt a POP in the back of my leg.
+The next instant, I felt a POP in the back of my leg - popped my Achilles.
 I had to hobble the rest of the way through the store.
 I can bend my foot any which way, but for whatever reason, if I put any weight on it, I can't bend it to step off on that foot.
 After managing to get through the shopping and drive myself home, I had to have an elf bring in the bags.
 With all the ouches and shuffling around the kitchen, I managed to STILL really love these, so if that's not a rousing endorsement, I don't know what is.
 By then, I should have just wanted to chuck it.

 Because this is cooking rather than baking, you can certainly change the proportions to suit your own taste, add other herbs, etc. I wanted to keep it simple so the kale would be the star, and it didn't disappoint.